EmreOzdemiroglu/EmreOzdemiroglu/README.md

 Finding the right balance between human judgment and data-driven insights is crucial.
 By combining our intuition, emotions, and experience with the power of data science, we can make more informed and reliable decisions in various aspects of life.

-I am deeply passionate about the possibilities that data science offers, and I am committed to expanding my knowledge and skills in this field.
+I am deeply passionate about the possibilities that data science, physics offers, and even If I didn't mention this, I am deeply passionate about human mind. and I am committed to expanding my knowledge and skills in this 3 fields.
 Through my projects and exploration of data science concepts, I hope to contribute to the development of a future where we can live more informed, accurate, and rewarding lives.
+And maybe understand the universe more so that as an whole we can transform something more beautiful!

 ## Expertise ✨